jeremy46231/the-pier/README.md

 WorkAdventure is a web-based collaborative workspace presented in the form of a 16-bit video game.

+We plan to make our fork of WorkAdventure an awesome hangout & work space for Hack Clubbers

+This will be used for one of the next Big HQ Projects™!

 In WorkAdventure you can move around your office and talk to your colleagues (using a video-chat system, triggered when you approach someone).

 See more features for your virtual office: https://workadventu.re/virtual-office